gedeonmate/hungarian_static_embeddings/README.md

 ---

 ## 💾 Datasets and Embeddings
-The embeddings extracted from huBERT and XLM-RoBERTa, the corpus used for the X2Static training, and the used vocabulary can be found in a Hugging Face collection.
+The embeddings extracted from huBERT and XLM-RoBERTa, the corpus used for the X2Static training, and the used vocabulary can be found on Hugging Face.
+The models can be found here: https://huggingface.co/gedeonmate/static_hungarian_bert The dataset and used vocabulary can be found here: https://huggingface.co/datasets/gedeonmate/hun_stat_dataset